LEMUBIT/PayantAndroid/README.md

 ### Where is the full documentation?

-The full documentation would be out soon...
+The library can be used right away but full documentation would be out soon...